amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Governance/Delivery-Governance/RAID.md

 ![RAID](../delivery-governance.png)

 ## Objective
-The objective of RAID is to proactively manage and mitigate risks, assumptions, issues and dependencies throughout the project lifecycle.
+The objective of RAID is to proactively manage and mitigate risks, assumptions, issues and dependencies throughout the full problem lifecycle.

 ## RAID